libresoul/mysite/src/blog/regex-the-love-hate-relationship.md

 excerpt: Regex can be quite complicated due to it's syntax and the way it operates.
 It can be error-prone and sometimes overmatches a set of strings.
 This article discusses the developers' love-hate relationship with Regex.
 ---

-Back again sitting on my butt pillow after doing a terrible [form validation](https://github.com/libresoul/form-validation) for one of my assignments.
+Back again sitting on my chair after doing a terrible [form validation](https://github.com/libresoul/form-validation) for one of my assignments.
 I am telling it is terrible not only because it's code smelling, it's because I wanted to show off that I know regex.\